ccoenraets/forcejs/README.md

     };
     ```

-1. Create a directory called `app`
+1. In your project's root directory, create a directory called `app`

 1. In the `app` directory, create a file named `app.js`: